bradensMG/undertale-pygame/README.md

 # undertale-pygame
 <p>Another UNDERTALE engine I'm working on.
 Bleh.
-But in Pygame this time.</p>
+But in Pygame this time.
+I'm not as fluent in Python as I'd wish so I'm working on this project in hopes to improve my Python knowledge.</p>

 # Credits
 [bradensmediocregames](https://github.com/bradensMG/) - Programmer. </br>